The Verdicchio of the Castles of Jesi

 Unlike Metalica, the much larger Castelli Jesi, with some 3,000 hectares under vine, is a more complex DOC area.
 It’s possible to imagine subzones based on different terroirs, aspects and altitudes.
 However, these remain undefined, although a Classico zone covers 90% of the vineyard area.

-The designation Superiore is for wines with a higher minimum alcohol content from the Classico zone.
-However, in these days of climate change, grape ripeness is hardly an issue.
-Mostly, the wines are still, and bone-dry.
+The designation Superiore is for wines with higher minimum alcohol content from the Classico zone.
+However, during these days of climate change, grape ripeness is hardly an issue.
+Mostly, the wines are still and bone-dry.
 As in Matelica, there are also some excellent spumante fizz and sweet passito syles.

 Jesi’s Verdicchio is sometimes rounder and mellower than that from Matelica.
 However, within Jesi, there are considerable zonal differences.
-For example, it seems to me that wines from Montecarotto are weightier than from, say, Cupramontana.
+For example, wines from Montecarotto are weightier than from, say, Cupramontana.
 However, much depends on the individual winegrower, so the producer name remains the best guide.